karthikviswanathn/karthikviswanathn.github.io/_pages/about.md

 working on the interpretability of large language models application.
 Prior to this, I was working on analyzing the large scale structure of the universe using topological data analysis.

-My interdisciplinary journey began with **competitive programming**, evolved through developing machine learning models as a **surveillance analyst** at Goldman Sachs, and deepened during my master's studies in **theoretical physics**.
+My interdisciplinary journey began with **competitive programming**, progressed through developing machine learning models as a **surveillance analyst** at Goldman Sachs, and was further enriched during my master's studies in **theoretical physics**.
 This diverse background has enabled me to learn new concepts and adapt to new domains relatively easily, allowing me to contribute to both implementation and theoretical aspects of scientific research.